BMW 7 Series Saloon (2019 - ) review

 How reliable is it?

 A three-year, unlimited mileage warranty comes as standard with the BMW 7 Series, which is reassuring given the expense of major repairs to a car such as this.
 That’s slightly better than most rivals’ warranties, which have mileage limitations within the same three-year period.
 The battery of the 745e hybrid model gets its own six-year warranty, though it is limited to 60,000 miles.
 If you look at the Warranty Direct Reliability Index, very little has separated Audi, BMW and Mercedes in the past in terms of reliability.
 However, Lexus generally makes far more dependable cars, and Jaguar also ranks higher.
-The JD Power Vehicle Dependability Study makes for properly grim reading, though, as BMW finished stone-dead last in the manufacturer rankings in both 2017 and 2018.
+The JD Power Vehicle Dependability Study makes for properly grim reading, though, as BMW finished stone-dead last in the manufacturer rankings in 2017, 2018 and 2019.

 How safe is it?

 Large and expensive cars such as the BMW 7 Series are not regularly tested by Euro NCAP, so there’s no rating currently, but the smaller 5 Series does very well so it’s expected that the 7 Series would, too.
 Indeed, the 7 Series has always been used by BMW as the debut vehicle for new safety technology, so its occupants are comprehensively protected.
 Along with a vast array of airbags and active headrests to reduce injury in the case of a crash, the 7 Series uses a suite of cameras and sensors to monitor the road, in a bid to prevent a crash in the first place.
 There are two distinct levels to the assistance technology, the second of which is, sadly, optional.
 Even so, lane departure warning, rear collision prevention and cross traffic alert systems are standard, as is a pedestrian warning and automatic braking at slow speeds in an emergency.